Hotels Sued Over Human Trafficking On Premises

 How a Lawsuit Against a Hotel Over Sex Trafficking Works

-Federal Lawsuit Protects Victims of Sex Traffickers
+Federal Lawsuit Protects Survivors of Sex Traffickers

-The basis of their liability was not based solely on the sex trafficking occurring on the premises but rather the motel should have been aware and acted to stop these activities in the presence of clear indications human trafficking was occurring.
+The basis of their liability was not based solely on the sex trafficking occurring on the premises.
+Rather, the motel failed to be aware and act to stop these activities in the presence of clear indications human trafficking was occurring.
 The suit was settled several years later for an undisclosed amount.

 Future National Human Trafficking Lawsuits Against Motels and Hotels

 As a result of the lawsuit filed by Richio, thousands of human trafficking, sexual exploitation, and forced labor survivors have filed lawsuits against the hotels and motels that allegedly aided these crimes through their negligence.
 In 2019, 125 hotel and motel-related entities were sued in state and federal courts alone by trafficking survivors.

 Hilton, Intercontinental, and Best Western Accused of Profiting from Sex Trafficking

 The major hotel brands Hilton, Intercontinental, and Best Western have been accused of allowing and profiting from sex trafficking in numerous locations across the United States.
 In 2019, thirteen women made accusations against these hotel chains for ignoring signs of sex trafficking and sexual exploitation on their properties.